the origin of no1uno2

-At first, we thought it was done as a vocal performance only.
-But, shortly thereafter, we had other ideas.
+At first, no1uno thought it was done as a vocal performance only.
+But, shortly thereafter, They had other ideas.
 And rather dark ones at that.
 Namely, the virgin’s blessing transformed from a melancholic male choir yearning for intimacy to a dark, maniacal love obsession fueled by heavy metal, McKay-inspired guitars and a chorus of demented Gregorian monks, sung by Gallo and Sempsey.

-Clearly, this song was our most ambitious and intricate vocal performance.
+Clearly, this song was their most ambitious and intricate vocal performance.
 Sempsey adds, “A song titled the virgin’s blessing ought to, at least in my mind, sound like church music.
 So, we created a delicate harmony that matched that thought.
 However, coming from a Catholic background myself, I also thought that church music should sound ominous, like a Gregorian chant.”
 With a studio that only had 11 tracks, it was quite challenging to execute a full choir along with a complete band.
-But with careful arrangement and help from the Eventide H3000 Ultra-Harmonizer, we were able to achieve our vision.
+But with careful arrangement and help from the Eventide H3000 Ultra-Harmonizer, they were able to achieve their vision.

 The time invested in creating this work was enormous and, fortunately, the result is very gratifying.
 Enjoy the journey!

 what did she really do?

 The didgeridoo, performed by Kyle Cassidy, a well-respected photo-journalist and random musician, created the musical basis for “what did she really do?.”
 After recording his performance, Gallo fed the didgeridoo track into the Eventide H3000 Ultra-Harmonizer to create an otherworldly, drone-like atmosphere.